fivetran/terraform-provider-fivetran/docs/resources/user.md

 - `phone` - The phone number of the user.
 - `picture` - The url of the user's avatar.
 - `role` - The account role that you would like to assign this new user to.
-Possible values: Account Administrator, Account Billing, Account Analyst, Account Reviewer, Destination Creator, or a custom role with account-level permissions..
+Possible values: Account Administrator, Account Billing, Account Analyst, Account Reviewer, Destination Creator, or a custom role with account-level permissions.
+You can find available roles on the [**Roles** tab](https://fivetran.com/account/roles) of the account management page in your Fivetran dashboard.

 ### Read-Only